Bachelor of Science with Honours

 An Honours degree normally follows an undergraduate degree such as a Bachelor of Science (BSc) or a Bachelor of Biomedical Science (BBmedSc) and is an intensive year, designed to provide you with depth in a specialised field.
-It can lead directly to study for a PhD degree.
+It offers more self-directed study and can lead directly to study for a PhD degree.

 A separate Honours programme is available for the Bachelor of Biomedical Science with Honours.

 One year full time or two years part time (with permission from the appropriate Head of School).

 A Bachelor’s degree in an appropriate field, with an average grade of B+ or higher in relevant 300 level courses.

 If you do not have the required background for entry, a Graduate Diploma in Science is recommended and is offered in most subject areas.